EyalAr/Decree/README.md

 ### Install

 0. **To use in Node, install with npm:** `npm install decree`
-0. **To use in the browser, install with bower:** `bower install decree` On the browser Decree loads as an AMD module (see example in [`examples/amd`](examples/amd)).
+0. **To use in the browser, install with bower:** `bower install decree`
+   On the browser Decree loads as an AMD module (see [`examples/amd`](examples/amd)).

 ### Example